RVSts/CS50_Solutions/project/DESIGN.md

 ## Scope

 ### The propose of this database is to easily store all informations about all supermarkets at a specific location.
-This helps in price comparison, market analysis in identifying trends, inventory optimization and
+This helps in price comparison, market analysis in identifying trends, inventory optimization, etc. As such, included in the database's scope is:

 In this section you should answer the following questions: